bmoreonrails/rails_tutorial/_chapters/chapter_03.md

   1. Stop your `rails server` by running `Ctrl-c`.

-  1. All templates live in `app/views`.
+  1. All templates live in the directory `app/views`.

       `app/views` will have directories for each of the controllers in your application.
 By default, a controller's template directory will be the name of the controller...minus the controller.

-      For example, the `BooksController`'s template directory will be `app/views/books`.
+      For example, the views for the `BooksController` will live in the `app/views/books` subdirectory.

   1. Create the `BooksController` template directory by running `mkdir app/views/books`.

-  1. Now, create the `BooksController`'s `index` template by running `touch app/views/books/index.html.erb`.`
+  1. Now, create the view or template for the `BooksController`'s `index` action by running `touch app/views/books/index.html.erb`.`

   1. Restart your web server.